TNTXF/RHELSecBaseline/README.md

-# This is a shell script for redhat Linux security baseline settings
+# This is a shell script for RedHat Linux Security Baseline